 - In the left menu, select Analytics.

-- At the top of the page, select Reach viewers.
+- At the top of the page, select Reach.

 - Click on the Traffic source types report.

-You can use the other traffic source reports on the Reach viewers tab to get more details.
+You can use the other traffic source reports on the Reach tab to get more details.

 - External: Discover specific external websites and apps where viewers found your videos